gmongaras/Latent_Diffusion_Model_Imagenet2012/README.md

 This repo is a flow-based diffusion model training script on the Imagenet 2012 dataset.
 This dataset has 1000 classes and this model is trained as a single-stream class conditioned model as opposed to a dual stream text conditioned model.
 This way the model is quite small and easily runnable on consumer hardware.

 This repo was created for a few reasons:
 1. To easily run experiments with diffusion models on a reasonable, but small-scale dataset for "fast" experimentation.
-While current diffusion models use millions ro billions of images, this repo only uses the small (funny that this is now a small dataset lol) Imagenet 2012 dataset.
+While current diffusion models use millions or billions of images, this repo only uses the small (funny that this is now a small dataset lol) Imagenet 2012 dataset.
 Training can be done relatively cheap.
 2. While there are a lot of diffusion model finetuning scripts, there are few training scripts that work on datasets larger than MNIST/CIFAR10.
 3. I am going to go through this repo step-by-step in a video to explain concepts in a class-conditioned flow-based diffusion model.
 Video can be found [here](https://www.youtube.com/live/zgb0g1qM6pE?si=0uED2JpZ1m8KK-SV)